Understanding DoD Contracting

 Research OTs are appropriate for basic, applied, and advanced research projects related to weapons systems or other military needs.
 Research OTs may be used to pursue research and development of technology with dual-use application (commercial and government).
 Unlike Prototype OTs, Research OTs do not include authority for transition to follow-on production contracts or transactions.

 Research OTs should include a cost sharing arrangement that, to the maximum extent practicable, do not require funds provided by the government to exceed funds provided by other parties.
 There is latitude for the final share ratio to be other than 50/50 based on considerations such as the party’s resources, prior investments in the technology, commercial vs. military relevant, unusual performance risk, and nature of the project.

-Although CICA is not applicable, competition should be pursued to the maximum extent practicable to incentivize high quality and competitive pricing.
+Although the Competition in Contracting Act (CICA) is not applicable, competition should be pursued to the maximum extent practicable to incentivize high quality and competitive pricing.

 Research OTs are also used to execute Technology Investment Agreements (TIAs) when the government seeks to retain intellectual property rights that deviate from the Bayh-Dole Act (35 U.S.C. §18 and 37 CFR Part 401) which permits a university, small business, or non-profit institution to pursue ownership of an invention made using government provided funds.